valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-plugin.md

 plugins can be found [here](../configure-plugin.md).

 If the Zaken API plugin is not visible in the plugin menu, it is possible the application is missing a dependency.
-Instructions on how to add the OpenZaak dependency can be found [here](../../../valtimo-implementation/modules/documenten-api.md)
+Instructions on how to add the Zaken API dependency can be found [here](../../../valtimo-implementation/modules/documenten-api.md)

 To configure this plugin the following properties have to be entered: